 For additional information or to register for a webinar, please contact the Realauction Customer Service at (954) 734-7401 or toll free at (877) 361-7325.
 Customer Service can also be reached via email at firstname.lastname@example.org.

 The following information is to address the questions most frequently asked regarding Sheriff’s Sales.
 If there are specific procedural questions not addressed herein, we would be happy to address them upon further inquiry.
 We will not respond to any requests for legal advice.
-For specific factual information regarding a case, please see the court file in the Washington County Clerk of Court’s Office or online.
+For specific factual information regarding a case, please see the court file in the Washington County Clerk of Court’s Office or view their records online.
 Please contact Customer Service at Realauction with questions on bidding or registering, email@example.com.

 Sheriff’s Sales are held online on Fridays at 9:00 a.m.
 (EST) at https://washington.sheriffsaleauction.ohio.gov unless the advertisement states otherwise.
 Properties are bid competitively, beginning at an advertised minimum bid, generally 2/3 of the appraised value.
 “Proxy” bids will be accepted prior to the actual sale date.